CSLE National-Interstate Council Cosmetology Licensing exam learn | http://babelouedstory.com/

 State Specific Requirements

 Minnesota only requires the passing of content and pedagogy exams for individuals licensed based on teacher preparation from another state.
-For some licensure areas, specifically in low-incidence special education fields, the content exam taken outside of Minnesota may meet our requirement.
+For some licensure areas, specifically in low-incidence special education fields, the content test taken outside of Minnesota may meet our requirement.
 Additionally, an individual with a professional license from another state that has not completed teacher preparation, may meet the requirements of a Minnesota Tier 3 license if they also have 2 years of teaching experience.

 Learn more about Minnesota state board teaching certification requirements.